How Flat Feet (Pes Planus) Can Lead to Plantar Fasciitis: What You Need to Know

 If so, flat feet could be the real reason behind your discomfort—and that pain you're feeling?
 It’s often the early stages of plantar fasciitis.

-At Walsh Wellness Center, I always stress how important it is to understand your foot structure—because your feet are the foundation for everything above them.
+At Walsh Chiropractic and Physical Therapy of Hagerstown, I always stress how important it is to understand your foot structure—because your feet are the foundation for everything above them.

 What Are Flat Feet (Pes Planus)?